GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

 ## Build the Flex Template

-We build the Flex Template [from the SDK container image](https://cloud.google.com/dataflow/docs/guides/templates/configuring-flex-templates#use_custom_container_images).
+Build the Flex Template [from the SDK container image](https://cloud.google.com/dataflow/docs/guides/templates/configuring-flex-templates#use_custom_container_images).
-Using the runtime image as the Flex Template image allows us to reduce the number of Docker images that need to be maintained.
+Using the runtime image as the Flex Template image reduces the number of Docker images that need to be maintained.
 It also ensures that the pipeline uses the same dependencies at submission and at runtime.

 ```sh